 Medicare and Medicaid

-If you have Medicare Part A (hospital insurance) or get Medicaid, and meet the conditions below, you can get hospice care if:
+If you have Medicare or get Medicaid, and meet the conditions below, you can get hospice care if:

-- Your hospice and regular doctor certify you’re terminally ill with a life expectancy of six months or less.
+- Your doctor and/or a hospice doctor certify you are terminally ill with a life expectancy of six months or less.

-- You accept care for comfort and quality of life instead of care and treatment.
+- You accept care for comfort and quality of life instead of care attempting to cure your disease.